• Skip to primary navigation

 Maybe they won’t, but in my experience both giving and receiving genuine feedback from strangers, people do care.
 I wrote a blog post listing Italian restaurants I love, some of which are in the Michelin guide – so clearly they don’t need my help to make a name for themselves.
 But I still got sincere notes back from almost every restaurant owner thanking me for including them.

 Keep that in mind the next time you’re considering either typing out a mean and sarcastic comment, or telling someone you appreciate their work.
-(If it’s the second one, definitely do it.)
+(If it’s the second one, please do it.)

 Standing in front of a small blue car in Rome, after moving to Italy to continue my expat travel blog. ©KettiWilhelm2016